amnuts/opcache-gui/README.md

 * Fixed a potential file security issue
 * Dependabot updates for some node dependencies
 * Added default value of Optimization Level thanks to @krzotr (PR#127)
+* Added treemap output of the cached files

 **Version 3.6.0**\
 * Added German translation and various fixes thanks to @matthiasstraka (PR#123)